 DOE Order 458.1 provides requirements for the clearance of potentially contaminated material and equipment (M&E) from the Pantex Plant to the public.
 The order distinguishes real property (land and structures) from personal or non-real property (any materials not land and structures) in its discussion of clearance.
-To implement the requirements of the Order, DOE requires that the property that has been or is suspected of being contaminated with radioactive material be adequately surveyed (radiologically characterized) to ensure that the property meets pre-approved DOE Authorized Limits prior to clearance to the public.
-DOE Order 458.1 specifically indicates that previously approved guidelines and limits (such as those developed for compliance with DOE Order 5400.5) may continue to be applied and used as Pre-Approved Authorized Limits until they are replaced or revised by Pre-Approved Authorized Limits issued under the new Order.
-The clearance of potentially radioactive contaminated M&E to the public is managed with the consistent and appropriate application of one set of clearance criterion based upon the surface activity guidelines established in DOE Order 5400.5.
-Table 4.3 indicates the DOE 5400.5 pre-approved clearance limits.
+To implement the requirements of the Order, DOE requires that the property that has been or is suspected of being contaminated with radioactive material be adequately surveyed (radiologically characterized) to ensure that the property meets pre-approved DOE authorized limits prior to clearance to the public.
+DOE Order 458.1 specifically indicates that previously approved guidelines and limits (such as those developed for compliance with DOE Order 5400.5) may continue to be applied and used as pre-approved authorized limits until they are replaced or revised by pre-approved authorized limits issued under the new order.
+Clearance of potentially radioactive contaminated M&E to the public is managed with the consistent and appropriate application of one set of clearance criterion based upon the surface activity guidelines established in DOE Order 5400.5.
+Table 4.4 presents the DOE 5400.5 pre-approved clearance limits.